 Limestone is an important source of construction aggregate due to its strength, versatility, and low thermal expansion.
-At Melgaard Construction, we own and operate limestone quarries and perform our own crushing and grading to achieve the ideal aggregate mix in the quantity required for all our projects, assuring a steady supply of raw materials and a project that moves forward on-time and on- budget.
+At Melgaard Construction, we own and operate limestone quarries to perform our own crushing and grading to achieve the ideal aggregate mix in the quantity required for all our projects.
+This assures a steady supply of raw materials and a project that moves forward on-time and on budget.
 In addition to providing for our own needs, we also produce surplus aggregate that we provide to construction projects anywhere in Montana, Wyoming, or North Dakota.

 Benefits Of A Reliable Limestone Aggregate Source

-The availability of local limestone varies greatly throughout the tristate region.
-Small deposits naturally occur in parts of Wyoming, but is not available at all within the state of North Dakota.
-One of the benefits Melgaard Construction enjoys is access to our own limestone mines, where we can produce, grade, and transport aggregate to any of our construction sites without the need for third-party sources or middlemen.
+The availability of local limestone varies significantly throughout the tristate region.
+Small deposits naturally occur in parts of Wyoming but are not available at all within the state of North Dakota.
+One of the benefits here at Melgaard Construction is we possess our own limestone mines, where we can produce, grade, and transport aggregate to any of our construction sites without the need for third-party sources or intermediaries.
 This keeps the cost of production low and the projects running on-schedule.

-Another benefit of our limestone mines is our agility is producing aggregate of a grade.
+Another benefit of our limestone mines is our agility to produce aggregate in bulk and of different grades.
 Since all our aggregate is crushed and graded in-house, we can quickly and easily ramp up production of a grade or group of grades per our current project requirements.
 This ensures that we are never short-handed and that you never settle for second-best.